 If you choose not to provide employees the opportunity for service credit purchases, you will need to complete and return a Service Credit Purchase Provision Form (DB-004), so that MERS is aware of your decision.

-If you already have a blanket resolution on file regarding service credit purchases, we will continue to honor that resolution with no further action on your part.
+If you already have a blanket resolution on file regarding service credit purchases, the purchase can be approved by an authorized signer.